 After completing the test, your scores will be given to you.
 It is recommended that you schedule an advising session after you complete the test.
 To better understand how your scores translate into the courses you will be placed into, click on the follow link:

-Retaking the COMPASS Test
+Retaking the Placement Exam

 1. When factors other than the examinee's ability are believed to have influenced the previous testing, and

 2. When the scores obtained from earlier testing are no longer believed to reflect the student's current ability.
-This occurs when the examinee has engaged in a learning activity since the previous COMPASS testing and the learning activity is likely to have meaningfully improved the examinee's relevant knowledge and skills.
+This occurs when the examinee has engaged in a learning activity since the previous placement testing and the learning activity is likely to have meaningfully improved the examinee's relevant knowledge and skills.

-A few notes about the COMPASS Test
+A few notes about the placement exam

 * The test is designed to help you be successful and helps advisors select classes for your enrollment.